Illumina/zippy/README.md

 There will be many more to come!
 (See the full list of modules [here](https://github.com/Illumina/zippy/wiki/Zippy-modules)).

 ## Limitations:
 ZIPPY uses black magic that relies upon the CPython implementation of Python.
-Currently, only CPython 2.7 is supported.
+Currently, only CPython 3 is supported.
+In particular, only python 3.6 has currently been tested.
 ZIPPY also requires several python modules.
 To make life easier, an executable version of ZIPPY is available (see the releases page!).

 ### Running ZIPPY from source
 If you would like to run ZIPPY from source, there are a couple of things to note.
-- You must use CPython 2.7
+- You must use CPython 3.x
 - You must install the modules 'commentjson' and 'pyflow' (note: pyflow is not in pypi, but can be found [here](https://github.com/Illumina/pyflow)).
 You may optionally install the package 'meta' which may improve the coverage of parameters from make_params if you do not have the source of some of your imported modules (e.g., only .pyc files).
 - Run the tests file make_params_test.py and see if it's OK!